 Excel import if the number is too long and when print ready option it goes past the end of the label, like “340C-342-A0003” when this number is too long it will overrun the end of the labels.

 On the left-hand side, you can see the long excel numbers ready for import, and on the right the print out if not action is taken.

-In Excel on the sheet before importing into our labeling software, you can wrap the numbers or text with the following command.
+In Excel on the sheet before importing it into our labeling software, you can wrap the numbers or text with the following command.
 The long cell uses the command “ALT” “RETURN” so in the cell you would make it 321C-234 (ALT Return) move to the next line, finish the numbers, you must use “ALT” “RETURN” standard wrap text will not work.

-The “ALT” “RETURN” used as seen on left in green will make the labels like on right in Green.
+The “ALT” “RETURN” used as seen on the left in green will make the labels like on right in Green.

 How to make an excel number list to print on your cable labels, what you have to do is open an excel file, then place your first cable label number in say “A1” GB001.

 Then click on the bottom right corner and drag the box down to the number field required.